alexchancs/Handwritten_Digit_Recognizer/README.md

 # Training The Model

-In this section, you'll dive into the process of training your very own handwritten digits recognition model.
+In this section, you'll dive into the process of training your very own handwritten digit recognition model.
 But before we get into the nitty-gritty of the training process, let's introduce the concept.

 Training a machine learning model involves teaching it to recognize patterns and make predictions.
 In this case, you'll train your model to recognize handwritten digits, such as those you might find on a piece of paper.
 To do this, we will employ Convolutional Neural Networks (CNNs), a powerful type of neural network specifically designed for image-related tasks